Inquisitive-ME/Random-Optimization-Project-Code/README.md

 This generates all the plots and saves them as .png files, but takes a very long time to run so it also generates and saves temporary pickled files of the results.

+In order for this file to run properly the mlrose directory must be in the system path.
+This should be taken care of by the file but could cause problems.
+In Pycharm this can also be done by adding the mlrose directory as a sources folder in the project structure

 I also forked the mlrose library to implement timing and counting function calls.
 This code is in the mlrose folder and is a submodule to the forked repo